Center for Advocacy, Response and Education: Victims of Crime Act Grant and New Hire

-The Center for Advocacy, Response and Education (CARE) received a grant from the Kansas Governor's Grant Program to strengthen the quality and consistency of direct services to survivors of domestic, dating and sexual violence, and stalking.
-This is the second year CARE has received this grant.
-The Victims of Crime Act (VOCA) serves as a major source of funding for victim services throughout the country.
-That project budget of the grant project totals $261,438.
+The Center for Advocacy, Response and Education, or CARE, received a $253,225 grant from the Kansas Governor's Grant Program to strengthen the quality and consistency of direct services to victims/survivors of domestic, dating and sexual violence, sexual harassment and stalking.
+This is the third consecutive year the center has been awarded funds.

 The Victims of Crime Act, or VOCA, serves as a major source of funding for victim services throughout the country.
 The grant will allow the center to expand its services on the Manhattan campus and also provide resources to crime victims/survivors on the Polytechnic and Olathe campuses.
 The grant funds will be used to adequately address the goals and objectives due to the demands for services and outreach from the K-State community.

 The following are four goals for the new grant cycle:

 • To strengthen the quality of direct services to victims of domestic, dating and sexual violence, sexual harassment, and stalking for the Kansas State University campuses.